-Inclusion in the classroom is one of the most important topics talked about in the teaching world.
-We are told to fix, adjust and modify our lessons plans to accommodate all students without really asking the questions; What do all of our students want? or What do students prefer to play in our PE classes?
+Equity, Diversity and Inclusion in the classroom are some of the most important topics in the teaching world.
+Educators must design, adjust and modify our lesson plans to accommodate all students.
+Let's start really asking the questions; What do all of our students want? or What do students prefer to play in our PE classes?

-This module will ask you to reflect on your current ideas of what inclusion means, embrace new perspectives and share ideas with other teachers of what has worked in your classrooms.
+This module will ask you to reflect on your current ideas of what equity, diversity and inclusion means, to embrace new perspectives and to share ideas with other teachers of what has worked in your classrooms.

 Inclusion in our PHE Classrooms

-Each of you taking this module come from a wide range of teaching experiences and life experiences.
-Take a moment to reflect on these experiences, are there biases you are aware of?
-Perhaps any preconceptions you may have noticed about yourself in the last year and any area you specifically wish to improve upon within the margins of this module.
+Each of you taking this module come from a wide range of teaching and life experiences.
+Take a moment to reflect on these stories; are there biases or blindspots?
+Take note of any preconceptions you may have noticed in the last year and any areas you specifically wish to improve upon within the margins of this module.

-Minds On Activity: Are you an inclusive school?
+Minds On Activity: Are you teaching in an inclusive school?

-Do they have a chance to share their interests with peers and adults?
+Do students have a chance to share their interests with peers and adults?